TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 Note: System Integrity Protection must be disabled beforehand in order to patch the framework.
 You can re-enable it after you're done.
 Software Updates may revert this patch so always check this repository for updates.
 [HOW TO DISABLE SIP?](http://apple.stackexchange.com/questions/208478/how-do-i-disable-system-integrity-protection-sip-aka-rootless-on-os-x-10-11 )

 Always BACKUP before attempting this patch!

+Installer Patching:

+1. Open the Installer in the Root of the Repository
+2. Follow the steps and agree to the terms
+3. Install
+4. Upon Completion, Restart your Mac
+5. You will see that the Night Shift tab is now available in System Preferences > Display as well as the toggle at the top of your Notification Center.

+Script Patching:

 1. Open the Terminal app in your Applications Folder
 2. Drag the 'Enable NightShift.sh' into the Terminal Window